microsoftgraph/php-connect-rest-sample/starter-project/readme.md

 * Basic Laravel structure
 * Dependency to the OAuth library
 * Basic UI
 * Type-hint to the required class

+Just run `composer install` and add the code specified in the walkthrough.

 ## Copyright
 Copyright (c) 2016 Microsoft.
 All rights reserved.